What Is a Static IP Address and How Does It Work?

 When it comes to staying connected, IP addresses are the backbone of how we access the internet.
 Most of us don’t think about them.
 We just want a fast, stable connection.
 That’s especially true in rural areas, where finding reliable internet can be tricky.
 Many people in these communities rely on wireless internet providers who understand those unique needs.

-So, in this blog, we are going to discuss everything you need to know about static IP internet connections.
-We’ll also discuss how it is different from dynamic IP internet connections.
+So, in this blog, we are going to discuss everything you need to know about static IP address.
+We’ll also discuss how it is different from dynamic IP address.
 So, let’s dive in!

-A static IP internet connection is one where your IP address never changes.
+A static IP address is one where your IP address never changes.
 It’s a fixed, permanent address that’s assigned to your connection by your internet service provider (ISP).

 Every time you connect to the internet, your device uses the same IP address.
 It doesn’t reset, rotate, or update on its own.
 The address stays the same unless you manually request a change from your provider.